epiphany-platform/central-build-system/technical/doc/README.md

 ### Azure credentials

-Terraform should be run as a service principal which was created especially for that and has proper permissions in the subscription.
+Terraform should be run as a context of service principal that [was created](#Create-Azure-credentials) specially for this purpose and has a proper permissions in the Azure subscription.
-More information about terraform authentication methods (to Azure) can be found [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure)

-To run it as that credentials I recommend to execute the below code with proper values:
+To run it we recommend to execute the below code supplemented with proper values:

 ```shell
 export ARM_CLIENT_ID="AzureApplication_appId"